wultra/mtoken-sdk-android/README.md

 #### Off-line Authorization

 In case the user is not online, you can use off-line authorizations.
 In this operation mode, the user needs to scan a QR code, enter PIN code or use biometry, and rewrite the resulting code.
-Wultra provides a special format for [the operation QR codes](https://github.com/wultra/powerauth-webflow/blob/develop/docs/Off-line-Signatures-QR-Code.md), that is automatically processed with the SDK.
+Wultra provides a special format for [the operation QR codes](https://github.com/wultra/powerauth-webflow/blob/develop/docs/Off-line-Signatures-QR-Code.md), that are automatically processed with the SDK.

 To process the operation QR code, simply call: